Skip to content

 copy needed?

 • Make a list of local emergency contact numbers (fire, police, ambulance, etc.).
-Include 1-888-POWERON (1-888-769-3766) for reporting an outage.

 What to do during an evacuation

-If you are under an evacuation order:
+If you're under an evacuation order:

 • Turn off all unnecessary appliances, such as air conditioners and hot tubs.